Netmisa/stat-compiler/README.md

 How to update database
 -----------------------

-The following command is used to update the database:
+The following command is used to update the database (only for the day before):

 > bin/stat_compiler updatedb